 What are the long-term effects of cutting yourself?

-As well as scarring, cutting your skin can have more serious consequences.
 “If you are cutting your wrist, you’re not very far away from the mechanics of the inside of your arm,” says Hamish.
 “We see lots of people who have injured tendons, nerves, blood vessels and muscles.
 And although some of these can be repaired, if you cut a major nerve in your wrist you can be left with permanent weakness or numbness in your hand, or both.
 It’s a very significant injury.”

-That’s something that 20-year-old Lara experienced: “I self-harmed for five years, usually cutting around once a week.
+Nerve damage can be quite common in people who’ve self-harmed long term – something that 20-year-old Lara experienced: “I self-harmed for five years, usually cutting around once a week.
 Eventually, I’d cut so much that I was starting to lose feeling in my left wrist and, over a period of a few months, I completely lost feeling from my elbow down to my hand.”

-Can I reduce the long-term effects of cutting?
+How can I reduce the long-term effects of cutting?

 What are the long-term effects of burning?

-Burning is similar to cutting in that it causes damage to the skin and can leave a scar.
 “Burning yourself with a cigarette will leave you with a small – rather painful – scar, but not really any long-term consequences,” says Hamish.
 However, he warns about using chemicals or acids: “These can cause massive destruction and people can even lose limbs.
 Potentially it can be life threatening.”

 What are the long-term effects of head banging?